vmaz193/customer_churn_project/README.md

 This project serves as a strong foundation.
 Potential next steps include:

-  * **Hyperparameter Tuning:** Use `GridSearchCV` to find the optimal settings for the Random Forest model to potentially improve accuracy further.
+  * **Hyperparameter Tuning:** Use `GridSearchCV` or `RandomizedSearchCV` to find the optimal settings for the XGBoost model to improve accuracy further.
-  * **Explainable AI (XAI):** Use libraries like SHAP to explain individual predictions, providing deeper, customer-level insights.
   * **Deployment:** Save the final trained model and create a simple API (e.g., using Flask or FastAPI) to serve predictions on new data.
+  * **Model Monitoring:** Implement a system to monitor the model's performance over time in a production environment to detect concept drift.